spsforks/google-sanitizers-wiki/Stack-instrumentation-with-ARM-Memory-Tagging-Extension-(MTE).md

 LLVM can apply MTE to check memory safety of stack allocations.
 This is done by instrumenting generated code with MTE instructions to update allocation tags of individual stack variables.

-Due to alignment requirements, all checked variables grow in size up to the next multiple of 16.
+Due to alignment requirements, all checked variables grow in size up to the next multiple of 16, and are also aligned by 16.
+All MTE instructions require 16-byte alignment of their address operands.

 Please note that this is a work in progress, and some of the code snippets below may generate less efficient code with the current ToT LLVM.